eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 In the early days of computing, this didn't matter much.
 Computers only needed to only run a few jobs non-interactively.
 But humans are demanding and eventually we wanted our computers to be interactive! we wanted them fast and capable of running multiple programs at the same time! and they must support multiple concurrent users! `.__.` So OS designers had no choice.
 Virtual memory it is.
 Gone are the simple days

+### Mechanisms and Policies

+#### Mechanism: Memory Allocation Api

+Generally, when running a program, there are two types of memory "stack" and "heap".
+The underlying operating system does not make this distinction.
+It's all just memory.
+However most programming languages introduce this concept to make a distinction between short-lived and long-lived memory.

+Short-lived memory or stack memory only lasts within a function call.
+Long-lived memory or heap memory can last between function invocations.

+Stack memory is usually automatically allocated AND de-allocated for you.
+Heap memory however, you need to take care of yourself.

+In UNIX/C programs, two methods are available for allocating heap memory

+- `malloc` -> You pass it the size of memory you would like allocated on the heap.
+If it succeeds, it returns the pointer to that memory
+- `free` -> Marks the memory pointed to the pointer argument as free to used again i.e. not-allocated

+These are not system calls.
+They are provided by the C standard library as easier interfaces to the `brk` and `sbrk` system calls.

+#### Mechanism: Address Translation